 What are some examples of climate-forward investments McKnight has made?

 With a $100 million investment in 2014, McKnight partnered with Mellon to create a broad Carbon Efficiency Strategy fund that puts fewer dollars in carbon-polluting firms and more in companies that are carbon-efficient.
 With about 1,000 holdings, the fund reduces the carbon intensity of its portfolio by 50% compared with its benchmark, all while outperforming the benchmark financially.
 A win-win.

 Delivering even greater returns, Generation’s Global Equity Fund is the best performing equity fund in the McKnight endowment, spurring the foundation to increase our initial 2014 investment of $25M by $50M in 2017 and again in 2018.
 The fund explores the economic opportunities arising from a planet under pressure, capitalizing on trends such as the growth of cities, water scarcity, and the imperative to stop climate change.
 It identifies well managed, well priced companies that will thrive in the long term.
 This was McKnight’s first “impact” manager to graduate to a full allocation in the endowment.

 Why aren’t more foundations committing to net zero?

 Well, somebody has to be first!
-We’re grateful to our one foundation peer that has committed to net zero—Rockefeller Brothers Fund—as they have been an important resource to us.
+We’re grateful to our one foundation peer that has committed to net zero—David Rockefeller Fund—as they have been an important resource to us.
 We also appreciate that much larger asset owners—pension funds like CalSTRS and CalPERS and academic institutions like Harvard and University of Michigan—that have announced these long-term goals.
 We believe more foundations will make this crucial commitment in the coming months and years.
 As with impact investing, we believe our experience and transparency will be useful to others that are wrestling with how this moment calls us to act.